Last Updated on January 25, 2022 by hungryoungwoman

 To understand the culture better, head to the old part of Dubai (easily accessible from Creek or Deira City Centre metro stations) Back then, when my sister and I were kids, shopping for clothes and abaya would mean heading to the popular Naif Souq.
 While mum shopped, dad and we stopped at the cafeteria right next to the bazaar and would tuck into a juicy shawarma.

 An Old Dubai tour can be easily done if you plan it well.
 Start your tour at the quarter of Bastakhiya.
-If you would like to sample a taste of Middle Eastern food, the Arabian Tea House is a well-known place providing nice instagrammable opportunities too.
+If you would like to sample a taste of Middle Eastern food, the Arabian Tea House is a well-known place providing some instagrammable places in Dubai too.

 Bastakhiya is filled with sandy brown buildings built like the olden days when the UAE was only a desert.
 As you continue to walk you will find the Coffee Museum, Dubai Museum, Grand Bur Dubai Masjid (mosque), Bur Dubai Abra Station, and then Dubai Spice Souq.
 You are free to miss or add anything on your tour according to your requirements.